zentuit/soomla-ios-core/README.md

 3. Got to your project's "Build Phases" and set the value "-ObjC" for the key "Other Linker Flags".

-4. Go through steps 3-5 from [Getting Started (using srouce code)](https://github.com/soomla/ios-store#getting-started-using-srouce-code).
+4. Go through steps 3-5 from [Getting Started (using source code)](https://github.com/soomla/ios-store#getting-started-using-source-code).

 What's next?
 In App Purchasing.
 ---